geordgez/geordgez.github.io/_posts/2018-03-28-consumer-reporting-agencies.md

 [here](https://krebsonsecurity.com/2017/09/the-equifax-breach-what-you-should-know/#more-40696).
 So there are even more groups that have big chunks of your financial and personal profile.
-But it still doesn't seem like there's a full list of these agencies and bureaus anywhere to be found-- shouldn't this info be readily available?
+But it still doesn't seem like there's a full list of these agencies and bureaus anywhere to be found -- shouldn't this info be readily available?

 The group that you're looking for would be the bigger class of **consumer